 Course Requirement Course Title Min.
 Credits Min.
-Grade Grade Earned T - Transfer Completed ENGL 101 Academic Writing II 3 CSDC 101 OR HUMS 105 Introduction to Chemical Dependency Counseling OR Introduction to Human Services 3/4 CDSC 210 OR HUMS 114 Group Counseling: Theory & Practice OR The Process of Group Communication 3 HLTH 207 OR HLTH208 Drug Studies OR Alcohol & Alcoholism 3 PSYC 103 Introduction to Psychology 3 Minimum Credits Required for Certificate of Completion: 15 Approved: June 18, 2020
+Grade Grade Earned T - Transfer Completed ENGL 100 Academic Writing I 3 CSDC 101 OR HUMS 105 Introduction to Chemical Dependency Counseling OR Introduction to Human Services 3/4 CDSC 210 OR HUMS 114 Group Counseling: Theory & Practice OR The Process of Group Communication 3 HLTH 207 OR HLTH208 Drug Studies OR Alcohol & Alcoholism 3 PSYC 103 Introduction to Psychology 3 Minimum Credits Required for Certificate of Completion: 15 or 16 Approved: May 2024 Notes:

-Notes:

-Required courses completed successfullyWaivers for any required course substitutions approved
+Required courses completed successfully Waivers for any required course substitutions approve ed 🗆

-- Cumulative Tompkins-Cortland GPA 2.0 or higher \Box - At least fifty percent (50%) of required courses must be taken through Tompkins Cortland Community College (not via transfer credit, testing, or experiential learning). - A minimum number of unique courses/credits are not required to earn an additional, similar, microcredential. - In accord with existing college policy, no more than six credits may be taken for a pass/fail grade. - Course substitutions will be considered on a case-by-case basis using the existing Course Waiver process. - Students who are pursuing a micro-credential but are not also matriculated at the college in pursuit of an associate degree or certificate are not eligible for federal or state financial aid.
+Cumulative Tompkins-Cortland GPA 2.0 or higher

+• At least fifty percent (50%) of required courses must be taken through Tompkins Cortland Community College (not via transfer credit, testing, or experiential learning).

+- A minimum number of unique courses/credits are not required to earn an additional, similar, microcredential. - In accord with existing college policy, no more than six credits may be taken for a pass/fail grade. - Course substitutions will be considered on a case-by-case basis using the existing Course Waiver process. - Students who are pursuing a micro-credential but are not also matriculated at the college in pursuit of an associate degree or certificate are not eligible for federal or state financial aid.